 For these reasons, all treatment plans are created with physical health as a primary consideration.

-As part of our Teen Physical Therapy Program, every adolescent at Paradigm Malibu receives a nutritional evaluation so that individual, specific, nutritional needs may be met throughout their treatment stay and beyond.
+As part of our Teen Physical Therapy Program, every adolescent at Paradigm Treatment receives a nutritional evaluation so that individual, specific, nutritional needs may be met throughout their treatment stay and beyond.

 The medical community has long understood the link between good nutrition and optimal physical health.
 An emergence of new research however, demonstrates clearly what we have long suspected to be true; there are direct links between an adolescent’s diet and their emotional and behavioral health.
 In fact, there is ample evidence to suggest that diet can be used to effectively reduce drug cravings, depression, anxiety, sleep disorders, ADD/ADHD and other disorders.